When to Use

 Adaptive management as a label without the practice.
 Naming the M&E section "Adaptive Management" without building the data review cycle, decision-making processes, or adaptation documentation is compliance theatre.

 Collecting learning data but not using it.
-Many programmes conduct after-action reviews, reflection sessions, and learning workshops without changing anything.
+Many programs conduct after-action reviews, reflection sessions, and learning workshops without changing anything.
 Learning without action is not adaptive management.

 Confusing adaptation with drift.
-Adaptive management is evidence-based adjustment within the programme's theory of change.
-Activities drifting based on staff convenience or stakeholder pressure without an evidence base is not adaptation, it is scope creep.
+Adaptive management is evidence-based adjustment within the program's theory of change.
+Activities drifting based on staff convenience or stakeholder pressure without an evidence base is not adaptation - it is scope creep.

 Examples

 DFID adaptive programming, South Asia.
-A DFID-funded education programme in Pakistan used an annual theory of change review process in which the programme team, alongside an external facilitator, examined monitoring data and revised the ToC based on what had been learned.
+A DFID-funded education program in Pakistan used an annual theory of change review process in which the program team, alongside an external facilitator, examined monitoring data and revised the ToC based on what had been learned.
 Over three years, the ToC went through four documented revisions.
-The final evaluation credited the adaptation process with enabling the programme to shift resources away from infrastructure (where outcomes were weak) to teacher development (where outcomes were strong) before the mid-point.
+The final evaluation credited the adaptation process with enabling the program to shift resources away from infrastructure (where outcomes were weak) to teacher development (where outcomes were strong) before the mid-point.

 Related Topics

-- Developmental Evaluation, an evaluation approach specifically designed to support complex adaptive programmes
+- Developmental Evaluation: an evaluation approach specifically designed to support complex adaptive programs